Radial Shockwave Edmonton, St. Albert, Spruce Grove & Sherwood Park

 ***Want the evidence – we are pleased to share it with you

-RWST has been around since the mid 1980s in Europe, but it was not common here until the last decade likely due to the exorbitant costs of the technology.
+RWST has been around since the mid 1980s in Europe, but it only arrived in Canada in the late 2000s, likely due to the exorbitant costs of the technology.
 Shockwaves were developed in a medical environment originally to treat kidney stones and this continues today under the name lithotripsy.
 At Leading Edge Physiotherapy we invested in our state-of-the-art Swiss Dolorclast technology in 2008 because we knew the benefits to our clients outweighed our cost.
-One of our certified therapists has been using the technology for over 13 years.
+One of our certified therapists has been using the technology for close to 20 years.
 Our technology continues to be some of the most researched in the industry.

 Here is the research for those who want to see the evidence for themselves: